-The Parthians (250 BCE to 224 CE)

-Just as the Achaemenids-named after Achaemenes-were the ruling clan of the Persians, the Arsacids-named after Arsaces, the legend- ary founder of the dynasty were the ruling clan of the Parthians, another Iranian tribe inhabiting the northeastern parts of Iran.
+Bronze head of seleucid rule Kal-e Chendar, Shami, Izeh, Seleucid period ca. 223-187 BCE Inv.
+No. 477 The Parthians (250 BCE to 224 CE) ust as the Achaemenids-named after Achaemenes-were the ruling clan of the Persians, the Arsacids-named after Arsaces, the legend- ary founder of the dynasty were the ruling clan of the Parthians, another Iranian tribe inhabiting the northeastern parts of Iran.
 As the Seleucid grip on this distant part of their empire began to loosen, the Arsacids and Parthians sought to grasp the opportunity to pursue their independence.
 The Parthians were master riders and marksmen who are still remembered today in expressions such as "the Parthian Shot."
 They were divided, however, into several clans that made their empire far less homogenous and centralized than those of their predecessors (Achaemenids) or successors (Sasanids).
 This system made the Parthians vulnerable to their new western neighbor, the mighty Roman Empire, which was gradually encroaching upon Western Asia, traditionally considered to be an Iranian territory.
-Despite several advances into the Parthian Empire and the capture and looting of Ctesiphon-the Parthian capital, not far from modern Baghdad-three times, Parthians managed to stand firm before the Roman juggernaut and even defeat and repulse them on a number of occasions.
-The damage, however, was done and the Arsacids lost their divine mandate before Iranians due to their successive defeats and they were soon overthrown and replaced by the Sasanids.

-The Parthian period lacks a coherent corpus of arts and its art seems rather provincial compared to that of the Achaemenids or the Sasanids.
+Despite several advances into the Parthian Empire and the capture and looting of Ctesiphon-the Parthian capital, not far from modern Baghdad-three times.
+Parthians managed to stand firm before the Roman juggernaut and even defeat and repulse them on a number of occasions.
+The damage, however, was done and the Arsacids lost their divine mandate before Iranians due to their successive defeats and they were soon overthrown and replaced by the The Parthian period lacks a coherent corpus of arts and its art seems rather provincial compared to that of the Achaemenids or the Sasanids.
 Yet a number of splendid, but isolated finds underline the aesthetic and technological accomplishments of Parthian art.
 Perhaps first and foremost among these is the life-size bronze statue of a presumably Parthian nobleman discovered in the early 20th century in Shami in southwestern Iran and now on display in the Museum hall.
-The Parthians were also master glass-makers, and examples of this art can be found in the museum hall.
+The Parthians were also master glass-makers, and examples of this art can be found in the museum hall. mi, Izeh, Khuzestan

-The Sasanids (224 to 651 CE)

-The Sasanids were from Persia - the homeland of the Achaemenids - and therefore had claim the to Achaemenid Persian legacy.
-Once the Arsacids had lost their divine mandate due to multiple defeats at the hands of the Romans, the Sasanids, under the ambitions Ardashir I. a local dynast from the city of Istakhr, not far from Persepolis, rose in rebellion and defeated Artabanus V, the last Arsacid king-of-kings.
-They established a new dynasty, called the Sasanids, named after Sasan, the grandfather of Ardeshir I, evidently the chief priest of the temple of the goddess Ānāhitā in Istakhr.
+Natural mummy of a man including head, and parts of trunk, a lower leg inside a leather boot, two Iron knives, a wool half trouser, a silver needle, a sling, parts of a leather rope, a grindstone, a walnut, some pottery shards, and patterned textile fragments.
+Late Parthian period/Early Sasanian period, ca. 220-390 BCE The Sasanids 24 to 651 CE) The Sasanids were from Persia - the homeland of the Achaemenids - and therefore had claim the to Achaemenid Persian legacy.
+Once the Arsacids had lost their divine mandate due to multiple defeats at the hands of the Romans, the Sasanids, under the ambitions Ardashir I. a local dynast from the city of Istakhr, not far from Persepolis, rose in rebellion and defeated Artabanus V. the last Arsacid king-of-kings.
+They established a new dvnastv. called the Sasanids, named after Sasan, the grandfather of Ardeshir I, evidently the chief priest of the temple of the goddess Ānāhitā in Istakhr